 Divide your batter equally and transfer to your two pans.

 Bake for 30-40 minutes or until a toothpick inserted in the middle comes out clean.

 Take out of the oven and cool in the pans for 10 minutes.
-Then take the cakes out of the pans, carefully remove the parchment paper and let cool on a cooling rack completely.
+Run a thin, sharp knife along the sides of the pan, take the cakes out, carefully remove the parchment paper and let cool on a cooling rack completely before frosting.